pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F413H-Discovery/Applications/FreeRTOS/FreeRTOS_Signal/readme.txt

 @par Application Description

-This application shows how to use thread signalling using CMSIS RTOS API.
+How to perform thread signaling using CMSIS RTOS API.

 This example creates three threads with the same priority.